Simple Energy appoints Raghunath Subramanian to its board | Business

 Simple Energy founder and CEO Suhas Rajkumar said, ''We cordially welcome Subramanian on board.
 Addition to the board is imperative at this hour as we are in the crucial phase before the launch.
 He will certainly help in scaling up the company's operations with the amount of expertise and the experience they carry.''
 Subramanian, who is also the board member and non-executive chairman of the India unit of the Romanian Software company UiPath, has invested an undisclosed amount in Simple Energy along with joining its board, Rajkumar said.

-Besides being a founding management member of the Roamnian firm, he has also served as its India president and CEO, the company said.
+Besides being a founding management member of the Romanian firm, he has also served as its India president and CEO, the company said.

 It added that he was one of the first few executives to join UiPath globally.